ezEngine/ezEngine/Documentation/Editor/EditorGettingStarted.md

 First Time Opening the Sponza Sample Project
 --------------------------------------------

 The data for the Sponza project is very large which is why it is not checked in uncompressed.
-You need to extract some data manually first.
+You need to extract its data manually first:

-Go to **Trunk/Data/FreeContent/Sponza** and extract **Sponza.7z** into the same folder.
+Go to **Trunk/Data/FreeContent** and extract **Sponza.7z** into the same folder.
-Go to **Trunk/Data/FreeContent/Trees** and extract **Trees.7z** into the same folder.

-You now have all required source assets.

 Run the Editor and select **Editor > Open Document** and open **Trunk/Data/EditorSamples/Sponza/Scenes/Sponza.ezScene**.